GNOME/gimp/images/logo/README.md

 ![Color development logo](gimp-devel-logo.svg)

 It features rainbow colors being spilled on Wilber, like a scientific experiment with colors, to represent the experimental side of Wilber.
+This logo still features Wilber in gray with an older brush using negative space design, as was originally proposed.

 The development logo is swapped with the main logo in the About dialog of unstable versions.
 It is not used as "app logo" in menus, title bars and so